Trump's pick for Joint Chiefs chairman vows to be apolitical and addresses Signal chat

 Trump's top military adviser

-“I think it starts with being a good example from the top and making sure that we are nonpartisan and apolitical and speaking the truth to power.”
+That role “starts with being a good example from the top and making sure that we are nonpartisan and apolitical and speaking the truth to power," Caine said.

 During his first term, Trump's relationship with then-Chairman Gen. Mark Milley soured as Milley pushed back and took steps to try to prevent what he saw as an attempt to politicize the office.
 He would remind military service members that they took an oath to the Constitution, not to a president.

-Within hours of Trump being sworn in office in January, Milley's portrait as chairman of the Joint Chiefs was removed from the Pentagon.
-Trump and Hegseth have subsequently stripped Milley of his security clearance and security detail.
+Within hours of Trump's inauguration in January, Milley's portrait as chairman of the Joint Chiefs was removed from the Pentagon.
+Milley's security clearance and security detail also was revoked.

 Because he retired in December, Caine would need to be sworn back into active duty.
-That would take place after he is confirmed, and then he would be promoted to four-star general, the former U.S. official said.
+That would take place after he is confirmed, and then he would be promoted to four-star general, said a former U.S. official who has helped Caine prepare for the confirmation process and spoke on the condition of anonymity to provide details on Caine’s nomination.

-Caine has spent time inside the Pentagon, leading its Special Access Programs Central Office, which oversees what classified information on weapons programs is shared with foreign governments.
+Caine is a decorated F-16 combat pilot who served in leadership in multiple special operations commands, in some of the Pentagon’s most classified programs and in the CIA.

-He also served as the commander of the joint special operations task force in Iraq in 2008 and as the assistant commanding general of joint special operations command at Fort Bragg.
-From 2018 to 2019, he was the deputy commanding general of the special operations joint task force for Operation Inherent Resolve, countering the Islamic State group in Iraq and Syria.
+While Caine does not meet prerequisites for the job set out in a 1986 law — such as being a combatant commander or service chief — those requirements can be waived by the president and lawmakers noted his decades of service.

 Keep Reading